AnalogDragon/Taiko-Input/README_EN.md

 # Taiko Input

-Taiko Input is a hardware device for drum input.
-It is a USB HID device that can connect two drums and has 8 channels of digital input.
+Taiko Input is a hardware device for taiko input.
+It is a USB HID device that can connect two taiko and has 8 channels of digital input.
 The ニジイロ software mentioned in this document is downloaded from the internet.

 - [中文版](./README.md)